In this section

 Full contact practice

-Following medical clearance, participate in normal training activities.
+Following medical clearance, e.g.by a GP, participate in normal training activities.

 Restoring confidence, and allowing coaching staff to assess functional skills.